Jscorz/Gatsby-Free-To-Game-App/README.md

 ## **Lesson's learned:**

 This was a great project to learn to test development through different stages of the process right from the beginning.
 I had issues with a plugin where I built out the entirety of the site in development mode and once I went to run the build process, the process couldn't be finished because of the schema setup from the plugin.
-I had to research a bit, but ended up adjusted my gatsby node file to create the source nodes in a different manner and had to rebuild all my queries afterwards.
+I had to research a bit, but ended up adjusted my gatsby node file to create the source nodes in a different manner and had to rebuild all graphQL queries afterwards.
 So on the next build I will test out the build process earlier.

 ---